News & Alerts

 Given their popularity, SPC platforms are often labelled “Emerging Manager Platforms” and are being offered more frequently by the fund administrator and governance firms as an optimum solution.
 Other benefits to them include reducing the increased regulatory burdens and aiding a time sensitive fund launch, when compared to the traditional standalone framework.

-Approach to fundraising: institutions are now more discerning when selecting General Partners for investment management, amidst a heightened demand for limited capital.
+Institutions are now more discerning when selecting General Partners for investment management, amidst a heightened demand for limited capital.
 Managers are finding it necessary to cultivate investor relationships well in advance of fundraising, shifting from the previously sufficient six-month timeframe to a two-year lead time.
 This proactive engagement means ensuring regular ‘check-ins’ every six months to ensure investors are kept abreast of the manager’s objectives and timelines.

-Efficient operational infrastructure: building a robust operational infrastructure is essential for managing risk, executing trades, and meeting regulatory requirements.
+Building a robust operational infrastructure is essential for managing risk, executing trades, and meeting regulatory requirements.
 Investing in scalable technology solutions, including the use of AI and Blockchain and outsourcing non-core functions are some of the ways managers can enhance their operational efficiency, allowing them to focus on generating alpha and serving investors.

-Focusing on talent acquisition and retention: attracting and retaining top talent is vital for executing investment strategies effectively.
+Attracting and retaining top talent is vital for executing investment strategies effectively.
 Offering competitive compensation, a supportive work environment, and opportunities for professional growth can help emerging managers assemble a skilled team that can deliver strong results.

-Market competition – differentiated investment strategy: developing a unique and compelling investment strategy tailored to capitalize on market inefficiencies or emerging trends can set emerging managers apart from established competitors.
+Developing a unique and compelling investment strategy tailored to capitalize on market inefficiencies or emerging trends can set emerging managers apart from established competitors.
 A clear and innovative approach can attract investor interest and lay the foundation for long-term success.

-Investor expectations – transparent communications: establishing open and transparent communication channels with investors builds trust and credibility.
+Establishing open and transparent communication channels with investors builds trust and credibility.
 Providing regular updates on fund performance, investment decisions, and market outlooks fosters strong investor relationships, which are crucial for fundraising and long-term success.

-Adjusting to macroeconomic factors – adaptive risk management: developing a dynamic risk management framework that can adapt to changing market conditions is critical for preserving capital and generating consistent returns.
+Developing a dynamic risk management framework that can adapt to changing market conditions is critical for preserving capital and generating consistent returns.
 Implementing rigorous risk monitoring processes, stress testing scenarios, and portfolio diversification strategies can help mitigate downside risk and enhance the resilience of the fund.

 Selecting the right service providers is key to the long-term success of a fund.
 Emerging managers are faced with the daunting prospect of finding the right provider, amongst a wide array of options.
 By outsourcing critical operational activities, managers can access best-in-class expertise and technologies to improve insight, gain efficiencies, and create a scalable infrastructure.
 It’s important to partner with a provider that has specific industry expertise and a focus on providing a high-quality, personalized service.
 Types of service providers may include:

-Legal representation: the right legal firm will ensure that your fund documents are correctly drafted, including the formation of the fund, the General Partner and the management company.
+The right legal firm will ensure that your fund documents are correctly drafted, including the formation of the fund, the General Partner and the management company.

-Accounting: a reputable accounting firm will guide you through the various financial, compliance, tax, and operational considerations.
+A reputable accounting firm will guide you through the various financial, compliance, tax, and operational considerations.

-Fund administrator: partnering with a fund administrator that has experience with your specific fund structure and investment strategy is essential.
+Partnering with a fund administrator that has experience with your specific fund structure and investment strategy is essential.
 Services include the preparation of records, calculation of NAV and investor services such as conducting AML checks on prospective investors.

-The right bank: at FundBank, we work closely with emerging fund managers and their administrators, ensuring that their investor funds are custodied safely so that they can focus on managing their portfolios and generating alpha.
+At FundBank, we work closely with emerging fund managers and their administrators, ensuring that their investor funds are custodied safely so that they can focus on managing their portfolios and generating alpha.
 At FundBank, we pride ourselves on being at the forefront of innovation in the banking industry.
 Our fully digitized onboarding experience is one such innovation, allowing emerging managers the ability to open and manage their accounts in a way that is both efficient and convenient for them.

 Emerging managers launching new funds often find themselves time constrained when addressing key structural and operational considerations, posing real risks both in the immediate term and as their fund platform evolves.
 They face a multitude of complicated challenges; overcoming these requires resilience, adaptability, and a strategic approach.
 Managers must not only consider the operational necessities, but they must also ensure the selection of solid service providers who will execute these ongoing functions and, in turn, support the growth of the fund.